inno-devops-labs/S24-core-course-labs/app_python/README.md

 docker run -d --name my-container your-dockerhub-username/my-python-app:tag
 ```

+#CI Workflow

+This repository is integrated with GitHub Actions to automate the build and test process.
+The CI workflow includes the following steps:

+**Dependencies:** Install Python dependencies required for the application.
+**Linter:** Check the code for linting errors using Flake8.
+**Tests:** Run unit tests to ensure code quality and functionality.
+**Docker Build & Push:** Build a Docker image of the application and push it to Docker Hub.

 # Contribution
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.